Description

 Records can be opened by clicking on a node, an index entry, a search engine suggestion, or a link in the body or footer of a record.
 Opening a record displays its contents in the right side panel.

 The links in the records are clickable.
 In a browser, you can open these links in a new tab via a right click.
-The title of the link (displayed in a tooltip after 1-2 seconds of hovering) is the title of the corresponding card.
+The title of the link (displayed in a tooltip after 1-2 seconds of hovering) is the title of the corresponding record.

 Focus mode